mlflow/mlflow/docs/source/model-registry.rst

 The MLflow Model Registry component is a centralized model store, set of APIs, and UI, to collaboratively manage the full lifecycle of an MLflow Model.
-It provides model lineage (which MLflow experiment and run produced the model), model versioning, stage transitions (for example from staging to production), and annotations.
+It provides model lineage (which MLflow experiment and run produced the model), model versioning, model aliasing, model tagging, and annotations.

 .. contents:: Table of Contents
   :local: